dmytkach/news-aggregator/Readme.md

 ## Overview
 The news aggregator app allows users to collect, filter and display news from various sources.
-Interaction with the application occurs through HTTP endpoints and a CLI interface.
+Interaction with the application occurs through HTTPs endpoints and a CLI interface.

 ## Server API